History of Vienna: Beginnings and early Middle Ages

 The first documented mention of the city during the Middle Ages is within the Salzburg Annals, dating to 881, when a battle apud Weniam was fought against the Magyars.
 However, it is unclear whether this refers to the city or the River Wien.
-Emperor Otto I defeated the Magyars in 955 in the Battle of Lechfeld.
-This allowed early Vienna to start to develop towards the Middle Ages.

 Babenberg rule

 In 976, the Margraviate of Ostarrîchi was given to the Babenberg family.
 Vienna lay at its border with Hungary.

 Vienna was an important site of trade as early as the 11th century.
 In the Exchange of Mautern between the Bishop of Passau and Margrave Leopold IV, Vienna is mentioned as a Civitas for the first time, which indicates the existence of a well-ordered settlement.

 In 1155, Margrave Henry II of Austria made Vienna his capital.
 In 1156, Austria was raised to a duchy in the Privilegium Minus, with Vienna becoming the seat of all future dukes.
 During that time, the Schottenstift was founded.

 The events surrounding the Third Crusade, during which King Richard the Lionheart was discovered and captured by Duke Leopold V the Virtuous two days before Christmas of 1192 in Erdberg near Vienna, brought an enormous ransom of 50,000 Silver Marks (about 10 to 12 tons of silver, about a third of the emperor's claims against the English.
 Richard had been extradited to him in March 1193).
 This allowed the creation of a mint and the construction of city walls around the year 1200.
 At the U-Bahn station Stubentor, some remains of the city walls can still be seen today.
 Because he had abused a protected crusader, Leopold V was excommunicated by Pope Celestine III, and died (without having been absolved) after falling from a horse in a tournament.

 In 1221, Vienna received the rights of a city and as a staple port (Stapelrecht).
 This meant that all traders passing through Vienna had to offer their goods in the city.
 This allowed the Viennese to act as middlemen in trade, so that Vienna soon created a network of far-reaching trade relations, particularly along the Danube basin and to Venice, and to become one of the most important cities in the Holy Roman Empire.

 However, it was considered embarrassing that Vienna did not have its own bishop.
 It is known that Duke Frederick II negotiated about the creation of a bishopric in Vienna, and the same is suspected of Ottokar Přemysl.